-- 1. Freeze cold packs flat the several days before sampling. - 2.
-On the day of sampling, label bottles with a permanent maker indicating: - a.
+1. Freeze cold packs flat several days before sampling.

+- 2. On the day of sampling, label bottles with a permanent maker indicating: - a.
 Sample location - b.
 Date/time - 3.
 Wear Personal Protective Equipment (PPE) as per the sampler's training and/or existing community protocols and policies. - 4.
 Remove the sampling bottle lid cover, and protect from contamination. - 5.
 Fill sampling bottles: - Autosampler: From the 24 h composite, refrigerated autosampler (WWTP influent).
 Composite samplers need to purge following the collection of each discrete sample to preclude accumulation of solids in sampler tubing.
-Composite samples should be refrigerated during collection and storage. - i.
-If your autosampler collects individual fractions in separate tubes, then combine sample fractions into a bucket, close lid and mix well.
+Composite samples should be refrigerated during collection and storage.

+- If your autosampler collects individual fractions in separate tubes, then combine sample fractions into a bucket, close lid and mix well.
 It is crucial that suspended solids are thoroughly mixed and included in the sample.
-Fill supplied bottle to the 100 mL marking on the bottle.
-Do not fill bottles completely, in order to prevent issues upon freezing/storage. - ii.
+Fill supplied bottle to the just below the shoulder of the bottle (approximately 200ml for a 250ml bottle, approximately 450ml for a 500ml bottle).
+200ml is the minimum required volume to conduct testing.
+Do not fill bottles completely, in order to prevent issues during transport and storage/freezing. - ii.
 If your autosampler collects a single large fraction, then gently swirl the sampling vessel and mix well.
 It is crucial that suspended solids are thoroughly mixed and included in the sample.
 Fill supplied bottle to just below the shoulder of the bottle leaving a small air gap.
-Do not fill bottles completely, in order to prevent issues upon freezing/storage.
+Do not fill bottles completely, in order to prevent issues upon freezing/storage. - b.

-- b.
 Grab sample from flow.
 Into a bucket, draw samples of approximately the same volume from the flowing wastewater every 10 minutes for an hour, seal lid and mix by swirling the bucket.
 The total volume should be approximately 10 L. Mix the sample well, ensuring suspended solids are thoroughly mixed, and draw a sub-sample by filling the supplied bottle to just below the shoulder of the bottle leaving a small air gap.
 Do not fill bottles completely, in order to prevent damage of the bottles upon freezing/storage. - c.
 Grab sample from lift stations.
 Using the bucket attached to the telescopic rod, draw samples of approximately the same volume every 10 minutes for an hour, acquiring a total of approximately 10 L and mix well.
 Ensure that suspended solids are thoroughly mixed and included in the sample.
 With the aid of a funnel (narrow mouth bottles), fill supplied bottle to just below the shoulder of the bottle leaving a small air gap (see Figure 2).